Featured

 Climbing the attention ladder

-In order to derive maximum value from your attention, first you need to fully understand the different types of attention and their influence on your work as a value creator.I’ve created a simple model to illustrate this concept using a ladder.Here’s how it works:
+In order to derive maximum value from your attention, first you need to fully understand the different types of attention and their influence on your work as a revenue generator and value creator.

-⅔ of people don’t keep a calendar or any kind of schedule for their day.
-The fact of the matter is: if you don’t plan your day, somebody is going to plan it for you. -Nir Eyal
+"⅔ of people don’t keep a calendar or any kind of schedule for their day.
+The fact of the matter is: if you don’t plan your day, somebody is going to plan it for you." –Nir Eyal

 A system for climbing (and staying at the top) of the attention ladder

-Image cred: @6posters on Instagram
+Image credit: @6posters on Instagram

 Here’s how to understand the ladder so you can get to the top - and stay there.